memoryunreal/StableAnimator/README.md

 For the 15s demo video (fps=30), the 16-frame basic model requires 8GB VRAM and finishes in 12 minutes on a 4090 GPU.

-The minimum VRAM requirement for the 16-frame U-Net model is 10GB; however, the VAE decoder demands 16GB.
+The minimum VRAM requirement for the 16-frame U-Net of the pro model is 10GB; however, the VAE decoder demands 16GB.
 You have the option to run the VAE decoder on CPU.

 ## Contact
 If you have any suggestions or find our work helpful, feel free to contact me